aci-ref/facilitation_leading_practices/activities/07-aci_knowledge.md

 In addition to seeking information to enhance one's own knowledge of ACI, facilitators should also look for existing resources and materials that can be used by their research user community.
-Examples of these kinds of materials are listed in the following sections, and may overlap with the tutorials and documents listed as resources for facilitator training
+Examples of these kinds of materials are listed in the following sections and may overlap with the tutorials and documents listed as resources for facilitator training.

 The rest of this chapter discusses resource types and specific strategies for staying current with ACI resources as a Facilitator.